Cook Like Czechs

 Instructions

-• Cleaning and preparing cabbage: Remove any wilted or damaged outer leaves of the head of cabbage.
+• Cleaning and preparing cabbage: Remove any wilted or damaged outer leaves from 2 pounds green cabbage head.
 Cut the cabbage in half.
-Locate the cabbage's stem, also known as the core.
-Cut an angle into the core where the stem meets the cabbage leaves and remove it from each half.
+Locate the cabbage stem, also known as the core.
+Cut an angle into the core where the stem meets the cabbage leaves and remove the core from each half.

-• Shredding cabbage head: Simply cut the cabbage into thin strips with a chef's knife and further cut them in half to get manageable bites.
+• Shredding cabbage head: Simply cut the cabbage into thin strips with a chef's knife, then cut in half to get small bites.
 Another easy way to shred cabbage is to use a hand box grater.

 • The cabbage needs to be scalded first.
 This will remove the pungent taste from the cabbage; it will also soften a little and become tender.
 Boil a kettle full of water.
 Put the cabbage in a large colander and gently scald with boiling water.
 I steam twice, each time with about ⅓ gal (1.3 L) of water, which is the capacity of my kettle.

-• Heat the lard or sunflower oil over medium heat in a large skillet.
-Throw in the chopped onions and fry until they turn golden.
+• Heat 1 ½ Tablespoons lard over medium heat in a large skillet.
+Throw in 1 onion, chopped, and fry until they turn golden.
 Stir frequently.
-Add the caraway seeds to the onions and fry for a further minute.
+Add 1 Tablespoon caraway seeds to the onions and fry for a further minute.

 • Add the shredded cabbage and a teaspoon of salt.
 Stir well.
-Pour in a ladle of water, turn the heat down to a third and cover the pot with a lid.
+Pour in 1 laddle water turn the heat down to a third and cover the pot with a lid.
 Let simmer for 40 minutes.

 • Thickening the cabbage: Take a small sieve and flour.
-Place a spoonful of flour in the sieve and sprinkle it lightly over the entire surface of the cabbage.
+Place 1 Tablespoon all-purpose flour in the sieve and sprinkle it lightly over the entire surface of the cabbage.
 Do not stir or shake the cabbage.
 Simply cover with a lid and let the flour steam for five minutes.
 Then stir, cover again and leave to simmer for a further five minutes.

 • The perfect flavoring of cabbage: This is where your taste preferences come in.
-Add about ⅔ of the vinegar and sugar to the cabbage from the amount in the recipe.
+Add about ⅔ of the 4 Tablespoons white wine vinegar and 4 Tablespoons granulated sugar to the cabbage from the amount in the recipe.
 Add salt, stir and taste.
 Gradually add vinegar, sugar, or salt until you reach the desired taste.
 Stir well each time.

 Notes